jboverfelt/infest/README.md

 * `CLOSURES_SCHEDULE` - a schedule compatible with the [robfig/cron](https://github.com/robfig/cron) library.
 Default is every minute.
 * `PORT` - the port that the application will run on
 * `GO_ENV` - Either "development" or "production" depending on the environment.
 Default is development if unset.

+## dependencies

+The full list is in Godeps/Godeps.json.
+In development and test the app uses sqlite to keep it lightweight.
+In production, postgres is used.